feathersjs-ecosystem/feathers-vuex/docs/nuxt.md

 ## Working with Auth & Nuxt

-`feathers-vuex@1.0.0` ships with utilities that help with Nuxt auth related to JSON Web Tokens (JWT).
+`feathers-vuex@1.0.0^` ships with utilities that help with Nuxt auth related to JSON Web Tokens (JWT).
 The most important utility is the `initAuth` utility.
 It's for use during Nuxt's `nuxtServerInit` method, and sets up auth data automatically.

+`initAuth` will do the following:
+1. Get the accessToken from the `req` passed in
+2. Get the payload from the token
+3. commit the token and payload to the store with `setAccessToken` and `setPayload`
+4. Set the access token on the feathers client instance so that the next time authenticate is called, it will have the JWT from the `req` to authenticate with the server.

 Here's an example store that uses it:

 ```js
 import Vuex from 'vuex'